breatheco-de/content/src/content/how-to/how-to-call-a-function-in-javascript.md

 console.log(human1); //the object will be printed in the console: {"country":"England", "language":"English"}
 console.log(human2); //the object will be printed in the console: {"country":"Australia", "language":"English"}
 ```
-Both of our human's countries change since we called our `setCountry(newCountry)` method by typing the variable/object that we want to use + our method like this `variable.method("newParameter")`.
+Both of our human countries change since we called our `setCountry(newCountry)` method by typing the variable/object that we want to use + our method like this `variable.method("newParameter")` .
 This is how we call methods in Javascript classes.

  ## How to Call a Function in Javascript?
 (Arrow Functions)
 Another alternative to writing a function in Javascript is the **Arrow Function** which is a shorter way to write a conventional function.
 Before explaining how to call an arrow function, let's see how we can convert a conventional function to an arrow function, let's use one of the functions used previously: